Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Please refer to `calibrate <../api_reference/quantizeml_apis.html#quantizeml.models.calibrate>`__ for more details on calibration.

-Direct quantization of a standard Keras model (also called Post Training Quantization, PTQ) generally introduces a drop in performance.
+Direct quantization of a standard TF-Keras model (also called Post Training Quantization, PTQ) generally introduces a drop in performance.
 This drop is usually small for 8-bit or even 4-bit quantization of simple models, but it can be very significant for low quantization bitwidth and complex models (`AkidaNet <../api_reference/akida_models_apis.html#akida_models.akidanet_imagenet>`_